-Quyen Edwards, Vice President
+Quyen Edwards, President

 Quyen works at the Portage District Library which is where she first became interested in native plants when she attended a presentation by Ilse Gebhard about Monarchs and Monarch Waystations.
 Quyen manages the Monarch Waystation and native plantings on the library’s property as well as the PDL Seed Library.
 She is especially interested in moths, butterflies, caterpillars, and their host plants.